EnterpriseDB/tpa/docs/src/INSTALL.md

 install the correct versions of all required modules.

 !!!
 Note
-    On Ubuntu versions prior to 20.04, please use `sudo -H tpaexec setup` to avoid subsequent permission errors during `tpaexec configure`
+    On Ubuntu versions prior to 20.04, use `sudo -H tpaexec setup` to avoid subsequent permission errors during `tpaexec configure`.

 ```bash
 sudo /opt/EDB/TPA/bin/tpaexec setup
 ```

-You must run this as root because it writes to `/opt/EDB/TPA`, but the process will not affect any system-wide Python modules you may have installed (including Ansible).
+You must run this command as root because it writes to `/opt/EDB/TPA`, but the process doesn't affect any system-wide Python modules you have installed (including Ansible).

-Add `/opt/EDB/TPA/bin` to the `PATH` of the user who will normally run `tpaexec` commands.
-For example, you could add this to your .bashrc or equivalent shell configuration file:
+Add `/opt/EDB/TPA/bin` to the `PATH` of the user who normally runs `tpaexec` commands.
+For example, you can add this to your `.bashrc` or equivalent shell configuration file:

 ```bash
 export PATH=$PATH:/opt/EDB/TPA/bin